kiwi0fruit/jats/README.md

 ## 4. Socionics reference types names vs. MBTI types names

 In my translation of Socionics types names to English 4 letter code shows the position on 4 axes I/E, S/N, F/T, R/Rr (that is equivalent to J/P in tests practice).
 Axes can be measured by MBTI, Gulenko's test or Big Five tests (where MBTI J/P axis measures roughly the same as big Five conscientiousness and as R/Rr).
 But at the same time MBTI does not have counterpart types for introverts.
-For example the closest counterpart for INTR is INTx that is one of two types INTJ/INTP (or their mixture).
+For example the closest counterpart for INTJ-BS is INTx that is one of two types INTJ/INTP (or their mixture).

 ### 4.1 Gulenko's Temperaments translated